-You can view and filter the data in the View Data dialog to troubleshoot the import.
-When you are done viewing the data, click Close to return to the import dialog.
+Using this dialog, you can view and filter the data to help determine whether the transform is working as expected.
+When you are done viewing the data, click Close to return to the import.
 At this point the import is still paused.
 You can click Continue to continue the import, or Stop to stop it.